Richard Brake: Career

-Brake co-starred with Nicolas Cage and Andrea Riseborough in the horror film Mandy, which premiered at the Sundance Film Festival on January 19, 2018.
-He later appeared as Rex in the western The Sisters Brothers, starring John C. Reilly and Joaquin Phoenix as the titular characters.
-The film had its world premiere at the Venice Film Festival on September 2.
-He also co-starred with Blake Lively and Sterling K. Brown in the thriller film The Rhythm Section, which was released on January 31, 2020.
+Brake co-starred in the horror film Mandy, which premiered at the Sundance Film Festival on 19 January 2018.
+He later appeared as Rex in the western The Sisters Brothers.
+The film had its world premiere at the Venice Film Festival on 2 September.
+In 2019, he portrayed Winslow Foxworth Coltrane in the horror film 3 from Hell.
+He also co-starred in the thriller film The Rhythm Section, which was released on 31 January 2020.
 He played Valin Hess, an Imperial officer, in the seventh episode of the second season of The Mandalorian.

+Personal life

+Brake has two children from a previous marriage.